 Bloodborne Pathogens (BBP)

 OSHA’s 1910.1030, Bloodborne Pathogens, standard is designed to protect laboratory employees and others from the health hazards of exposure to bloodborne pathogens.

-Employers are subject to the BBP standard if they have workers whose jobs put them at reasonable risk of coming into contact with blood or other potentially infectious materials (OPIM).
+Employers are subject to the BBP standard if they have workers whose jobs put them at reasonable risk of coming into contact with human blood or other potentially infectious materials (OPIM).

 These employers must develop a written Exposure Control Plan, provide training to exposed workers, and comply with other requirements of the standard, including use of Standard

 Precautions when dealing with blood and OPIM.
 In 2001, in response to the Needlestick Safety and Prevention Act, OSHA

 revised the Bloodborne Pathogens standard.
-The revised standard clarifies the need for employers to select safer needle devices and to involve workers in identifying and choosing these devices.
+The revised standard clarified the need for employers to select safer needle devices and to involve workers in identifying and choosing these devices.

-The updated standard also requires employers to maintain a log of injuries from contaminated sharps.
+The updated standard also required employers to maintain a log of injuries from contaminated sharps.

 OSHA estimates that 5.6 million workers in the healthcare industry and related occupations are at risk of occupational exposure to bloodborne pathogens, including HIV, HBV, HCV, and others.